 The final instalment of the State Apartment, Adam’s designs for this room were inspired by his four-year study tour of Europe in 1754-8.
 His designs for the walls were copied onto paper, pasted onto canvas and fixed to the walls and ceilings.
 However, it’s not completely perfect – if you look close enough you can find a missing part of the design.

 The ground floor would have been the real hub of the house, with staff busy making life ‘above stairs’ run smoothly.
 Now the corridors are quiet and the air is still.
-The Kitchen, Servants Hall, Stewards Hall and more all provide a glimpse into that forgotten world of scullery maids and footmen
+The Kitchen, Servant's Hall, Steward's Room and more all provide a glimpse into that forgotten world of scullery maids and footmen.

 Visitor Entry and Access

-Due to the vast amount of showrooms and conservation work being undertaken, please note not all rooms may be open every day.
+Due to the vast number of showrooms and conservation work being undertaken, please note not all rooms may be open every day.
 Occasionally, the house may also close for filming.
 If you have any questions, please call the property on 020 8232 5050 for more information.

-Access to the principle floor is by staircase, with 23 shallow steps and a handrail.
-We have an audio guide available for those unable to reach the principle floor.
+Access to the principal floor is by staircase, with 23 shallow steps and a handrail.
+We have an audio guide available for those unable to reach the principal floor.
 The ground floor, known as the basement, is accessible via a wooden ramp to the corridor, however many rooms within the basement have a couple of steps down into them.
-Please see our 'facilities and access' section on our homepage for more information, or call us on 020 8232 5050.
+Please see our 'Facilities and Access' section on our homepage for more information, or call us on 020 8232 5050.